awslabs/ml-io/doc/build.md

 ```

 ## Building the Python Package
-ML-IO Python package uses an extension module that needs to be build first.
+MLIO Python package uses an extension module that needs to be build first.
 Pass the `MLIO_INCLUDE_PYTHON_EXTENSION` option to cmake:

 ```bash
 $ cmake -DMLIO_INCLUDE_PYTHON_EXTENSION=ON ../..